Scalynko/TamaParaGenerator/README.md

 You can customize the set of characters that appear in the lists. **Include non-breedable eyes** will include eyes of non-adult characters in the eyes list.
-**Include Jade Forest-exclusive characters** will include characters only available on Jade Forest in the lists. **Include Lab Tama characters** will include characters that you can breed with on Lab Tamas.
+**Include Jade Forest-exclusive characters** will include characters only available on Jade Forest in the lists. **Include Lab Tama eyes** will include the eyes of the characters that you can breed with on Lab Tamas.
+**Include Lab Tama bodies** will include the bodies of the Lab Tama characters.
 You may have to remake your selections after changing the settings.

 Running locally
 ---------------